Files

 2. Add an Esri Geodatabase (File Geodb Open API) Reader

-In the Parameters, click on the ellipsis next to Table and select both the Parks and Schools datasets.
+In the Parameters, click the ellipsis next to Table, then select both the Parks and Schools datasets.
 Click OK three times to finish adding the reader.

 3. Filter for Dog Parks and Washrooms

-We only want the parks that have washrooms but are not dog parks, so we will use a Tester to filter the data.
+We only want parks with washrooms that are not dog parks, so we will use a Tester to filter the data.
 Click on the Parks reader feature type to select it.
 Then add a Tester to the canvas by typing “Tester” to bring up the list of FME Transformers in the Quick Add Search.
-Select the Tester from the list of Transformers by double-clicking or by using the arrow keys and the Enter key to add it.
+Select the Tester from the list of Transformers by double-clicking or using the arrow keys and Enter to add it.

 Double-click on the Tester to open the Parameters.
 In the parameters, click on the empty box below Left Value to show the drop-down arrow.
 Click on the drop-down arrow, expand Attribute Values, then select Washrooms.
 Set the Operator to =, then type in Y for the Right Value.